Welcome to the Pivotal Wellness Patient Center!

 Instead of simply treating symptoms, our providers search for the root cause of the disease.
 This requires more time and communication that you’d expect from an ordinary doctor's visit.

 If you’re interested in becoming a new patient, please call our office at (970)266-0003 during office hours.
-If we miss you, please leave a detailed message that includes your name, phone number, and the name of the practitioner you’d like to see.
+If we miss you, please leave a detailed message that includes your name, phone number.
 We make every effort to reach new patients as soon as possible.

 What Causes My Pain?

 Pain can be caused by a number of factors from injuries to normal effects of aging.
 Many people across the country have pain associated with herniated discs, bulging discs, facet syndrome, degenerative joint disease, pinched nerves, and other spinal afflictions.